It’s not just a minor, it’s a mindset.

 Relevant learning for solving real-world problems.

-All of the following courses are required to complete the Product Innovation Minor.
-To complete the Certificate, one must complete ENGR 411 and choose two of any of the courses marked with an asterisk.
+All of the following courses are required to complete the Product Innovation Cluster of the Entrepreneurship and Innovation Minor.
+To complete the Product Innovation Entrepreneurship Certificate, complete ENGR 411 and choose two of any of the courses marked with an asterisk.

-If you are enrolled at a Commonwealth Branch Campus, you may take ENGR 310 and ENGR 411 online.
-If you are interested in completing the certificate or minor, get in touch with us via email at eship@engr.psu.edu.
+If you are enrolled at a Commonwealth Campus, ENGR 310 and ENGR 411 are available online.
+Contact us to learn about other certificate course options at your campus.
+If you have questions or want to discuss your future, get in touch with us at eship@engr.psu.edu!

 ENGR 310*

 Core Course 1: Entrepreneurial Leadership.
-Develop leadership and entrepreneurial skills in collaborative, problem-based projects, making friends with students from diverse majors.
+Don't be scared of the ENGR prefix!
+Develop leadership and entrepreneurial skills in collaborative, problem-based projects and make friends with students from diverse majors.
 Create a businesses in the class and earn money!

 MGMT 215